 Flexible, adaptable learning environments are key attributes of a project based learning experience are a criteria to be considered for learning space within the district.
-These spaces, in conjunction with interactive out, are essential.
+These spaces, in conjunction with interactive public spaces and transparent access to technology, whether indoors or out, are essential.